gramineproject/gramine/CHARTER.rst

    open to the public, and can be conducted electronically, via teleconference, or in person.

-c.
-TSC projects generally will involve Contributors and Committers.
+3. TSC projects generally will involve Contributors and Committers.
 The TSC may adopt or modify roles so long as the roles are documented in the CONTRIBUTING file.
 Unless otherwise documented: